 In Saranac Lake, the summers are comfortable and partly cloudy and the winters are freezing, snowy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 4°F to 76°F and is rarely below -17°F or above 84°F.

 Based on the tourism score, the best time of year to visit Saranac Lake for warm-weather activities is from late June to late August.

-The warm season lasts for 3.9 months, from May 22 to September 18, with an average daily high temperature above 66°F. The hottest day of the year is July 20, with an average high of 76°F and low of 54°F.
+The warm season lasts for 3.9 months, from May 22 to September 18, with an average daily high temperature above 66°F. The hottest month of the year in Saranac Lake is July, with an average high of 76°F and low of 53°F.

-The cold season lasts for 3.3 months, from December 2 to March 13, with an average daily high temperature below 35°F. The coldest day of the year is January 29, with an average low of 4°F and high of 25°F.
+The cold season lasts for 3.3 months, from December 2 to March 13, with an average daily high temperature below 35°F. The coldest month of the year in Saranac Lake is January, with an average low of 6°F and high of 25°F.